 Dr Jordan Ryder

-I hold a PhD in Solitary bee and Bumblebee nutrition and Behaviour from Harper Adams University, as well as an MSc in Integrated pest management.
-I further have a BSc (hons) in Zoology from the University of Hull.
-My work focuses on off-crop habitats, increasing functional floral abundance and diversity for promoting pollinator abundance and services.
+Jordan holds a PhD in Solitary bee and Bumblebee nutrition and Behaviour, as well as an MSc in Integrated pest management.
+His work focuses on off-crop habitats, increasing functional floral abundance and diversity for promoting pollinator abundance and services.

-I am active in research and supervise BSc, Master's students.
-My research interests fit broadly within Entomology, Pest management and insect behaviour, including:
+He is active in research and supervises a range of student projects from undergraduate or postgraduate.
+His research interests fit broadly within Entomology, Pest management and insect behaviour, including:

 Ryder, J.T., Cherrill, A., Thompson, H.M. & Walters, K.F.A., 2021.
 Lower pollen nutritional quality delays nest building and egg laying in Bombus terrestris audax micro-colonies leading to reduced biomass gainApidologie.